 - no applicant shall have any right to seek compensation or otherwise claim for compensation and the application form is submitted on the express understanding that the candidate waives any right to claim for compensation

 Only authorised directorate and ATA officers and appointed panel members have access to applicants’ information.
-The directorate may give information to other relevant bodies, sponsors and media.
+The directorate may give information to other relevant bodies, partners/sponsors and media.
 Personal information will not be disclosed to any other party without the applicant’s consent, unless authorised or required by law.
 All panel members sign confidentiality and conflict of interest statements.